bvermersch/bvermersch.github.io/index.md

 <br/>
 *Contact*: benoit.vermersch (at) lpmmc.cnrs.fr

-I am an associate professor at the [University of Grenoble Alpes](https://www.univ-grenoble-alpes.fr), member of the [LPMMC](https://lpmmc.cnrs.fr/)
+I am an associate professor at the [University of Grenoble Alpes](https://www.univ-grenoble-alpes.fr), member of the [LPMMC](https://lpmmc.cnrs.fr/).
+I am also researcher at the institute for quantum optics and quantum information [(IQOQI)](http://iqoqi.at/en), in Innsbruck.

 ## <a name="highlights"> </a> News